 Well hello there, today we are going to chat about a topic that is close to my heart.
 And that is, Financial Independence (FI).
-To be clear, in the personal finance community, Financial independence is a state in which an individual or household has sufficient wealth to live on without having to depend on income from some form of employment.
+To be clear, in the personal finance community, Financial Independence is a state in which an individual or household has sufficient wealth to live on without having to depend on income from some form of employment.
 Today I will share with you my path to obtaining FI.

 Now keep in mind, I am not fully FI as of yet.
 But I am darn close!
 And since I have made great strides in this endeavor, while working average jobs, I feel compelled to share what has worked for me.

-As noted in the about section of this blog.
-I grew up in a very rural part of the US.
+You see, I grew up in a very rural part of the US.
 Pigs and Agriculture were the main exports of my little town.
 And unfortunately, poverty was a symbol worn by many.
 My family was no exception.
 Now, we did have the bare, emphasis on bare essentials, but I don’t recall times where we missed meals.
 Just many monthly payments.

 When I was a teenager, my parents decided to leverage their credit score a little more and managed to move into a middle-class suburb of Indianapolis.
 This effort was fueled by a promotion my father received at his job.
 For many years, I viewed simple little Indianapolis as the promised land.
 For it was the wealth here that allowed my parents to upgrade their home, cars and expose me to live near a library, white color jobs, and prosperity I never knew existed.
 As a child, I watched the television show, The Jefferson’s and the lyrics in the theme song became the mantra which represented this new chapter in my life;